samooth/spacecore-rehoster/README.md

 Note when passing a bee: to be able to add/delete cores, the corestore should have write rights on the bee (it should have been created with that corestore).

+### `Rehoster.SUB`
+A special Hyperbee sub identifier which the rehoster watches.
+If Hypercore keys are added there, then those will be rehosted too.

+This allows arbitrary Hyperbees to behave as a rehoster.

 ### `await rehoster.ready()`
 Set up the the rehoster, so it starts downloading and serving all the keys it contains.
 ### `await rehoster.add(key)`